The Importance of Disseminating Information to Your Service Users

 Now here is the gripe

-A professional reported to one of my colleagues that they don’t disseminate information because they can’t provide a specific piece of equipment, however I can’t specify how important it is to inform families of these events as it gives them the choice on whether to attend or not.
+A professional reported to one of my colleagues that they aren’t disseminating information because they can’t provide a specific piece of equipment.
+However, I can’t specify how important it is to inform families of these events as it gives them the choice on whether to attend or not.

 For years now I have been part of the Kidz to Adultz exhibitions, however part of my role working for a charity is that we receive numerous enquiries from parents all over the country in search of equipment for their disabled children, as well as funding and various other requests.